Aqll/NLP/README.md

 >>>import nltk
 >>>nltk.download('stopwords')

-# Instructions on how to the your programs, including example showing all parameters.
+## Instructions on how to run, including example showing all parameters.

 1. Running of the nbc training program.